mvglasow/unison-wiki/Finding-your-way-around-the-Unison-sources.md

+**This page is a marked up but otherwise wholesale import of src/ROADMAP.txt.**

 Although parts of it are somewhat intricate, Unison is not a very large program.
 If you want to get familiar with the code, the best place to start is probably with the textual user interface module, [uitext.ml](https://github.com/paulp/unison/blob/master/src/uitext.ml).
 The